What Is a Landfill? A Guide to the Main Landfill Types

 We talked with our Dumpsters.com COO Rich Gersdorf and Operations Manager Dan Morris to learn everything there is to know about landfills — from EPA classifications to the increased presence of green waste landfills.

-If you throw it out in a garbage can, chances are that your trash ends up in a municipal solid waste, or MSW, landfill.
+If you throw it out in a garbage can, chances are that your trash ends up in a municipal solid waste (MSW) landfill.
 These sites are typically what come to mind when you think about a landfill.
 However, just because they are the most common kind does not mean that they are open to the public.

 “Some landfills will allow local residents to come and dump their trash.
 Some allow only contractors with trailers in.
 Some don’t let the public in at all.
 It all depends on the landfill and what type of deal they have with their local city or county municipality.”

-Since most residential waste types — everything from used tissues to a roll off dumpster full of boxes from a basement cleanout — MSW landfills tend to have some of the strictest safety and monitoring regulations.
+Since most residential waste types — everything from used tissues to cardboard boxes from a basement cleanout — MSW landfills tend to have some of the strictest safety and monitoring regulations.
 These rules often include restrictions on location, landfill lining, operating practices, groundwater monitoring and closing practices.